xeolabs/xeolabs.github.com/_posts/2018-03-24-biodigital-human.md

 ## Acknowledgements

  * [Vladimir Vukevic](https://en.wikipedia.org/wiki/Vladimir_Vuki%C4%87evi%C4%87) for kicking WebGL off with his Canvas3D experiments,
- * [the Khronos WebGL Working Group](https://www.khronos.org/) for overseeing the development of the WebGL specification,
+ * the [Khronos WebGL Working Group](https://www.khronos.org/) for overseeing the development of the WebGL specification,
- * [the ANGLE developers](https://chromium.googlesource.com/angle/angle/+/master/README.md) for making WebGL work on DirectX,
+ * the [ANGLE developers](https://chromium.googlesource.com/angle/angle/+/master/README.md) for making WebGL work on DirectX,
  * [COLLADA™](https://www.khronos.org/collada/) for the file format that got us started with the Human,
  * [Paul Brunt](http://www.paulbrunt.co.uk/#/) for his pioneering open source WebGL-based [GLGE](http://www.glge.org/) engine, which was like a living textbook on graphics algorithms on JavaScript,
+ * the [Zygote Body](https://www.zygotebody.com/), which was originally created as the Google Body by [Won Chun](https://twitter.com/won3d?lang=en), as his 20% experiment at Google,
  * the SceneJS community for a crash course on what a 3D engine is, and
  * the modeling team at BioDigital for creating all the cool content that makes the platform shine.